Map Options

 Another country divided by civil war, Yemen is believed to have never adminstered the death penalty as punishment for LGBTQI+ activity.
 However, current Yemeni law allows for the death penalty for married men convicted of homosexual activity, alongside lesser-but-still-severe punishments including imprisonment and up to 100 lashes for unmarried people.

 At least two women or at least two men who engage sexually with one another could receive as much as a three-year prison sentence.
 For imitating someone of the opposite sex, the government could impose a one-year jail sentence.
-This country’s laws forbid LGBTQ+ organizations from visiting.
+This country’s laws forbid LGBTQI+ organizations from visiting.
 It’s labeled the “5th worst” risky place to travel and one of the most homophobic countries.

 • In the Homophobic Climate Index (HCI), lower scores are preferable.
 Therefore, Sweden ranks as the least homophobic country among the 158 countries surveyed, with Sudan ranking as the most homophobic.
 Also note that HCI data excludes several countries, some of which, such as North Korea and Somalia, which would likely rank high for homophobia.